Bill T. Jones: Broadway and off-Broadway

 In 2005, Jones choreographed the New York Theatre Workshop production of The Seven, a musical by Will Power based on Seven Against Thebes by the classical Greek playwright Aeschylus.
 The Seven transposed the original work to a modern urban setting and employed a range of musical styles to create what one reviewer called, "a strange new hybrid: a hip-hop musical comedy-tragedy."
 The play was recognized with three Off-Broadway Lucille Lortel Awards, including Outstanding Choreography, given to Jones.

 Jones was choreographer for the Broadway premiere of the 2006 rock musical Spring Awakening, developed by composer Duncan Sheik and lyricist Steven Sater, and directed by Michael Mayer.
 The play is based on an 1891 German work that explores the tumult of teenage sexuality.
 Spring Awakening was widely acclaimed at its premiere and later won eight 2007 Tony Awards, in addition to a range of other recognitions.
 Jones was recipient of the 2007 Tony Award for Best Choreography.

 Jones is co-creator, director and choreographer of the musical Fela!, which ran off-Broadway in 2008 and opened on Broadway in 2009.
 Jones's collaborators on the project were Jim Lewis and Stephen Hendel.
 The play is based on events in the life of Nigerian musician and activist Fela Kuti and is inspired by Fela: This Bitch of a Life, a 1982 authorized biography of Kuti by Carlos Moore.
 The Broadway presentation won three Tony Awards, including Best Choreography.

-In 2010, he was a Kennedy Center Honoree.
-Introduced by 1996 Kennedy Center Honoree Edward Albee and a speech by Claire Danes, the performance was "I Sing The Body Electric," a poem written by Walt Whitman in 1856.
+In 2010, he became a Kennedy Center Honoree.
+Introduced by 1996 Kennedy Center Honoree Edward Albee and a speech by Claire Danes, the performance was "I Sing The Body Electric", a poem written by Walt Whitman in 1856.
 Also honored that year were talk show host/actress Oprah Winfrey, lyricist/composer Jerry Herman, country singer/songwriter Merle Haggard, and singer/songwriter/musician Paul McCartney.

 In June 2019, to mark the 50th anniversary of the Stonewall riots, an event widely considered a watershed moment in the modern LGBTQ rights movement, Queerty named him one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".

 Opera

-In 2017, Jones served as director, choreographer, and dramaturge for the world premiere of We Shall Not Be Moved written by Composer Daniel Bernard Roumain and Librettist Marc Bamuthi Joseph.
+In 2017, Jones served as director, choreographer, and dramaturge for the world premiere of We Shall Not Be Moved written by composer Daniel Bernard Roumain and librettist Marc Bamuthi Joseph.
 The work was commissioned by Opera Philadelphia and was listed by the New York Times as one of the best classical performances of 2017.